| Science

 own, cannot provide all the answers to all the problems of man.

 Man has to be guided by religion and revelation.
+3. Absence of spirituality After the Renaissance in Europe the

 gap between science and religion became extremely wide.
 Religion